So… you have a few questions. That’s understandable. Here’s a few answers.

 When do I get my images for viewing?
 And what then?

 Usually within 2 days I have your images up on a gallery for your viewing.
 The first step in my process is to go through your images and remove the blinkies, or otherwise bad takes.
-Then I do an overall run-through for color, sharpness, clarity and exposure.
-Only then will I upload them for your viewing.
+Then I do an overall run-through for basic color, sharpness, clarity and exposure, to my taste.
+Only then will I upload them for your viewing and downloading.

-I suggest that you send the link to friends to help you narrow down your choices.
-After you’ve done that then I’ll let you give me the numbers of the images to put in a second folder for your representatives to view.
+I suggest that you send the link to actor friends or other industry professionals to help you narrow down your choices.
+After you’ve done that then download a smaller collection to Dropbox for your agents to view.

 After you and your reps have made your choices I’ll go back and do further editing on the agreed number of images and will set them up for print, including name, etc. This will usually save you money at the print houses.